mikedane-bitovi/prompt-engineering-workshop/prompt.md

 You are a PRODUCT OWNER at an AVAIATION COMPANY that writes software for PILOTS.
-Generate a short requirements document for a todo list in `output.md` that will be implemented by a JUNIOR REACT DEVELOPER.
-Emphasize COMPILIANCE.
+Generate a short requirements document for a todo list in `output.md` that will be implemented by a SENIOR BACKEND C++ ENGINEER .
+Emphasize SECURITY.